-Check the fluid level when it is at ambient temperature, $20^{\circ} - 80^{\circ}$ F (-7° $-25^{\circ}$ C):
+Check the fluid level when it is at ambient temperature, $20^{\circ} - 80^{\circ}$ F (-7° - 25° C):

-- 1. Check the fluid level on the dipstick.
+1. Check the fluid level on the dipstick.
 It should be between the arrows in the FULL COLD range.
+Do not add fluid if the level is within this range.

+2. If the fluid level is low.
+Add fluid to bring fluid level up to be between the arrows in the FULL COLD range.

+3. Start the engine.

-Do not add fluid if the level is within this range. - 2.
-If the fluid level is low, start the engine. - 3.
-While the engine idles, turn the steering wheel left and right several times. - 4.
-Turn the engine off. - 5.
-Recheck the fluid level on the dipstick.
-Do not add fluid if the level is between the arrows in the FULL COLD range. - 6.
-If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the FULL COLD range.
+4. While the engine idles, turn the steering wheel left and right several times.

+5. Turn the engine off.

+6. Recheck the fluid level on the dipstick.
+Do not add fluid if the level is between the arrows in the FULL COLD range.

+7. If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the FULL COLD range.
 Be sure to put the dipstick back in the reservoir.

-BRAKE FLUID RESERVOIR
+BRAKE FLUID RESERVOIR 🗐